Soldiers Three (film): Development

 [The cast and story] should have made a good picture, but the miscasting of one principal, which I failed to recognize until it was too late, threw the show completely out of balance.
 Trying to restore equilibrium with jokes and gags was like trying to cure bubonic plague with warm beer.

 Stewart Granger later said he enjoyed working with stuntman Yakima Canutt on the film, "but the script.
 Oh dear!
 If Metro had planned to ruin my career they couldn't have chosen a better subject."

 Reception

+Bosley Crowther panned the film in his March 30, 1951, review for The New York Times, concluding :”How such a silly, unimaginative and flavorless picture could have been made from Kipling's wonderful stories is beyond this corner's baffled ken.”

 According to MGM records the movie earned $1,016,000 in the US and Canada and $1,221,000 overseas, making a profit of $23,000.

 It recorded admissions of 1,148,803 in France.